-ORP’s Veterinary Training Programme offers a unique opportunity for veterinary surgeons working with exotics or wildlife to train in sea turtle medicine in a teaching hospital environment.
-The Marine Turtle Rescue Centre in Baa Atoll Maldives is also one of the few places in the world where olive ridley turtles are seen in a clinical setting.
+ORP’s Veterinary Training Programme offers a rare opportunity for veterinary surgeons working with exotics or wildlife to gain hands-on experience in sea turtle conservation medicine within a teaching hospital environment.
+Our clinical facilities in the Maldives are among the few in the world where olive ridley turtles are treated in a hospital setting.

 The Republic of Maldives is a nation of coral islands situated in the Indian Ocean.
 The country spans roughly 90,000 square kilometres divided into twenty-six atolls with approximately 1190 islands.
-It is the smallest Asian country by both land area and population (with just fewer than 400,000 people!).
-Maldives is famous for its sandy white beaches, crystal clear turquoise waters, beautiful coral reefs and colourful marine life.
-It truly is magical, both over and under water.
+It is the smallest Asian country by both land area and population (with just over 500,000 people!).
+Maldives is famous for its sandy white beaches, crystal clear turquoise waters, beautiful coral reefs, and colourful marine life.
+It truly is magical, both over and under water!

 About ORP

-The Olive Ridley Project (UK registered charity No. 1165905, Maldives CR/04/2022) was established in 2013 to actively fight ghost gear in the Indian Ocean.
+Olive Ridley Project (ORP) was established in 2013 to actively fight ghost gear in the Indian Ocean.
 Since then, we have expanded our mission to take a multifaceted and holistic approach to protecting sea turtles and their habitats.
-We do this through rescue and rehabilitation, scientific research, and education and outreach.
+We do this through rescue and conservation medicine, scientific research, and educational outreach.

-We operate a Marine Turtle Rescue Centre and a Sea Turtle Rehabilitation Centre in the Maldives, and run one of the largest sea turtle photo-ID databases in the world.
-We have team members stationed in 7 atolls in the Maldives as well as in Oman, Kenya, Seychelles and Pakistan.
+We operate several sea turtle rescue and care facilities in the Maldives, and run one of the largest sea turtle Photo-ID databases in the world.
+We have team members stationed in six atolls in the Maldives as well as in Kenya, Oman, Pakistan, and Seychelles.
 You can meet the team here and read more about the Olive Ridley Project here.

 About the Marine Turtle Rescue Centre

 Most of our turtle patients are ghost gear and marine debris entangled victims.
-We also have patients who have been found floating, sick, injured by fishing hooks and blunt force trauma, and some that we suspect have been kept as pets.
+We also have patients who have been found floating, diseased, or injured by blunt force trauma.
 Olive ridley turtles make up the biggest patient numbers.

 The clinic at the Marine Turtle Rescue Centre is the most advanced sea turtle medical facility in the Maldives and functions as a teaching hospital.
 It is equipped with: